jurader/covid19_xp/README.md

 # License
-The source code of this repository was licensed under GPLv3.
+The source code of this repository is licensed under GPLv3.
 For the detail, please see License file of this repository.